-I have grown up in this church, and have been honored to serve in the music ministry here at FPCJC for eight years.
+I have grown up in this church, and have been honored to serve in the music ministry here at FPCJC.

 I was born at Fort Jackson Army Base in Columbia, SC, but my family soon moved to Burlington, NC, where I grew up.
 I graduated from the University of North Carolina at Greensboro with a Bachelor of Music in Organ Performance.
 Besides being a church organist for many years, I have also maintained an active piano studio in my home since my college days.

 I am a member of the Northwest Tennessee / Southwest Virginia Chapter of the American Guild of Organists.
-I have been on the Executive Committee for the past 8 years, 4 years of which I served as Dean.
+I have been on the Executive Committee for the and I have served as Dean.
 I am also a member of the Music Teachers National Association, and its local chapter, the Appalachian Music Teachers Association.

 Worship and Music